pkgtoolsjs/template-ts/README.md

 - **publish**: Triggered when a tag is pushed with the format `v*`.
   It runs unit tests and builds the project before publishing it to NPM.

-However, you need to adjust the following configurations for publish to work properly.
+**However, you need to adjust the following configurations for publish to work properly.**

-You need to add your `NPM_TOKEN` to the secrets in the repository settings.
+1.You need to add your `NPM_TOKEN` to the secrets in the repository settings.

+2.To prevent accidental publishing, the template project's package.json has private set to true by default.
 To publish your package, you must change `private` from true to `false` in package.json:

 ```diff
 {